Maulishri/Maulishri.github.io/README.md

 ## Overview
+Built a personal portfolio such that -
-1. The pages are responsive on almost all devices.
+1. The pages are responsive on almost all devices
-2. Toggle option between Dark/Light mode is available.
+2. Toggle option between Dark/Light mode is available
-3. Project cards have animation on hover.
+3. Project cards have animation on hover

 ### Access data
-The data is stored in data.js file from where it can be edited.
+The data is stored in data.js file from where it can be edited
 ```sh
 src/data.js
 ```